-It is my core belief that everyone has unique abilities within them (such as talents, passions, hopes, dreams, and values) to guide them on their life journey so as to fulfill their life purpose, leave a positive legacy, AND pursue happiness along the way.
+It is my core belief that everyone has unique abilities within them (such as talents, passions, hopes, dreams, and values) to guide them on their life journey so as to fulfill their life purpose, leave a positive legacy and life story, AND pursue happiness along the way.

 Robert Louis Stevenson said the following,

 laughed often and loved much;

 Who has gained the respect of intelligent people

 and the love of children;

 Who leaves the world better than he or she found it,

 whether by improved poppy, a perfect poem,

 or a rescued soul;